 This style of housing can be supplied with any number of connected sections.
 Each of the sections selected may contain roughing filters. pre filters, HEPA filters and Charcoal adsorbers.
 Some HEPA filter sections may contain prefilters or roughing filters as well.
 In addition, sections for in-place testing are usually included in the filter train.
 All nuclear housings are built and tested per ASME N509 and ASME AG-1.

 - Deep Adsorber Housing- Housings are available for 12”, 16” and 18” deep adsorber filter cells.
-These cells typically use Carbon/Charcoal as the adsorbent.
-When additional residence time is required, these units can be furnished in series, or operated at lower face velocities.
+These cells typically use carbon/charcoal as the adsorbent.
+When additional residence time is required, these units can be furnished in a series or operated at lower face velocities.

 - Upstream Filter Seal- Each HEPA filter and adsorber seals against the air entering face of the frame to prevent interior contamination build-up.